blamarche/VoiceGoban/README.md

 # VoiceGoban

 VoiceGoban is a tool to allow players who play go (baduk, weiqi) to play hands free on a Windows PC using only their microphone.
+It optionally supports reading opponent's move coordinates back to the player so an entire game can be played without using a computer screen.

 *NOTE: The program is set to run as an administrator because services like Tygem and Foxy run as admin, so for artificial mouse events to work on those programs VoiceGoban must be admin as well.*